Adriankhl/godot-llm/README.md

 Isn't it cool to utilize large language model (LLM) to generate contents for your game?
 LLM has great potential in NPC models, game mechanics and design assisting.
 Thanks for technology like [llama.cpp](https://github.com/ggerganov/llama.cpp), "small" LLM, such as [llama-3-8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B), run reasonably well locally on lower-end machine without a good GPU.
 I want to experiment LLM in Godot but I couldn't find any good library, so I decided to create one here.

+&#9888; While LLM is less controversial than image generation models, there can be legal issues when LLM is integrated in games, I have created another [document](./LLM_LEGAL.md) to document some relevant information

 # Table of Contents
 1. [Quick start](#quick-start)
     - [Install](#install)